lidq92/SFA/README.md

 Download the ResNet-50-model.caffemodel from https://github.com/KaimingHe/deep-residual-networks and paste it into the directory "models/" before using the code!

+New!
+We provide the PyTorch implementation of the method in [SFA-pytorch](./SFA-pytorch/)

 ## Note for training
 All we need to train is a PLSR model, where the training function is plsregress.m in [MATLAB](https://www.mathworks.com/products/matlab.html).
 The features are extracted from the DCNN models pre-trained on the image classification task.